jassecurity/Google-Cybersecurity-Cert/Foundations-of-Cybersecurity/module-02.md

 # Module 2
 ## Cyber Attacks & Human Weakness

-Before this module, my mental image of cybersecurity threats was mostly some guy trying to crack passwords.
-But Module 2 went way beyond that.
-It exposed me to  the *psychology* behind cyber attacks.

-Turns out, the most dangerous thing in the digital world isn’t always code.

-It’s trust.
+Before this module, my understanding of cybersecurity attacks was pretty one-dimensional, mostly visualizing a lone hacker brute-forcing passwords.
+I knew phishing and scams existed, sure, but I didn’t realize just how naively people fall for them.
+Module 2 reframed everything.

+It uncovered the human layer of cyber attacks- the manipulation, the psychology, the engineering of trust.

+Code is the means.
+Trust is the weakness.

 ---

 ## What I learned

 ### **Social Engineering Is Terrifying**
-The most dangerous thing online isn’t code.
-It’s *us*.
+Code may execute attacks, but it’s human behavior, poor configurations, and social manipulation that open the door.
 Social engineering works because people trust, we trust logos, email signatures, uniforms, phone voices, and anything that feels familiar or urgent.
 Attackers weaponize that.

 Like the “LoveLetter” virus?